Occupational Health and Safety

 Approach to Occupational Health and Safety

-Safety, health, and compliance take precedence over performance at Epson.
-Epson believes that initiatives to promote a healthy and safe work environment and to protect physical and mental wellbeing are essential for a healthy company.
-We therefore run occupational health and safety knowledge that they are safe.
+At Epson, safety, health, and compliance take precedence over performance.
+We believe that initiatives to promote a healthy and safe work environment and to protect the physical and mental wellbeing of our people are essential for a healthy company.
+We are thus carrying out occupational health and safety activities around the globe to ensure that all workers in the Epson Group can enjoy work in the knowledge that they are safe.

 Commitment

-We are evolving the Epson Group's occupational health and safety programs based on the ISO 45001 international standard and will further improve the workplace health and safety environment.
-Bearing in mind that safety, security, and health are the most important things to us as a company, we observe all applicable local laws and regulations as well as company rules.
-We also do all that we can to maintain and promote the mental and physical wellbeing of our people, work together to eliminate serious occupational accidents and industrial incidents as well as occupational illnesses, and lay the groundwork for achieving sustainability and enriching communities.
+Epson is evolving the Group's OH&S activities to align them with ISO 45001, thereby further improving the workplace health and safety environment.
+Bearing in mind that safety, security, and health are the lifeblood of the company, we will comply with all applicable local and international laws and regulations as well as with company rules.
+We will strive to maintain and promote both mental and physical health.
+Together, we will work as one to achieve our goals of zero serious occupational accidents and industrial incidents and zero occupational illnesses, thereby laying the foundation for achieving sustainability and enriching communities.

 Workdays lost are calculated based on the criteria below.